risc0/website/docs/explainers/proof-system/constructing-a-seal.md

 ## Lesson 8: The Core of the RISC Zero STARK

-> The Prover constructs the `validity polynomial` by dividing the `mixed constraint polynomial` from the previous sheet by the publicly known `zeros polynomial`.
+> The Prover constructs the `validity polynomial` by dividing the `mixed constraint polynomial` from the previous lesson by the publicly known `zeros polynomial`.
 $V(x) = C(x) / Z(x)$

 In our example, the `zeros polynomial` is